equinor/echo-tag-scanner/docs/roadmap.md

 *Therefore, considering the amount of false positives in the logs, I can with confidence increase the hit rate to 70% while still remaining conservative in my estimates.*

+*This hit rate may however drop somewhat when the zooming feature is made available because we do not do any upscaling of the video feed.
+Tags farther away will always be harder to read.
+The latest version (2.1.2) will include the zoom factor in the log entries, allowing us to independently measure the hit rate for when the camera is zoomed in.*

 ## An outline of improvements and features
 Below follows an outline of suggested improvements and features that contributes towards solving the pain points.